Chair, Professor, Religious Studies

 Old Main 102

 Erik Davis studies and teaches about Buddhism, ritual, and the theory of religion.
-He focused on funerary ritual in contemporary Cambodian society, the subject of his 2015 book “Deathpower,” and is currently working on two book projects: one is an edited volume on Buddhist temple consecration rituals, and the other is an ethnography of contemporary Cambodian past life memory.
+He focused on funerary ritual in contemporary Cambodian society, the subject of his 2016 book Deathpower: Buddhism’s Ritual Imagination in Cambodia (Columbia University Press), and is currently working on two book projects: one is an edited volume on Buddhist temple consecration rituals, and the other is an ethnography of contemporary Cambodian past life memory.